-A good place to start when thinking about what to post/share is to identify the key influencers in your field (who have large, relevant audiences themselves).
+A good place to start when thinking about what to post or share is to identify the key influencers in your field (who have large, relevant audiences themselves).
 You can do this using tools such as Buzzsumo, Google or social networks’ own search functions.

-By following them and engaging with their posts by liking, commenting and sharing (without overdoing it, of course) you put yourself on their radar and may well find that they’ll reciprocate later.
+By following them and engaging with their posts by liking, commenting and sharing (without overdoing it, of course) you put yourself on their radar as a social media specialist and may well find that they’ll reciprocate later.